edeniyanda/edeniyanda/README.md

 ## Hi there 👋

-I'm Eden Iyanda, a passionate programmer, physicist, and tech enthusiast dedicated to exploring the intersection of science and technology.
+I'm Eden Iyanda, a programmer, physicist, and tech enthusiast dedicated to exploring the intersection of science and technology.
 My journey began with a deep curiosity about how things work, leading me to dive into various programming languages, frameworks, and technologies.

 ### 🚀 About Me